ISN’T IT TIME TO STOP DRINKING?

 Is it time to get your life back on track and break the cycle of alcohol use?
 Many people may begin to lose the conscious control of their alcohol consumption over time.
 Alcohol is a psychoactive substance that is deeply embedded in our “drinking culture” in South Africa.
-While in most cases alcohol can be a fun or social pastime, in more than 10% of the drinking population, alcohol use develops into a prolematic means to “escape” life issues.
+While in most cases alcohol can be a fun or social pastime, in more than 10% of the drinking population, alcohol use develops into a problematic means to “escape” many life issues.

 Is alcohol impacting your day to day life?
 Trying hard to stop or limit your drinking?

 Recovery from short or long term alcohol use disorders requires a systemic review of what is actually driving the problem.
 Once this view is established we can start working on a personalised recovery plan with the right tools and guidance required.
 Alcohol use disorders require care, attention, understanding and support.

 Past methodologies such as “tough love” and “ideology” are uniformly broken and do not cater to dealing with the root cause that is driving the individuals’ behaviour.

 Helping a family member into alcohol recovery is an emotional and difficult undertaking; one that few families are prepared to handle on their own.

 The nature of this substance is that the family frequently plays a direct or indirect role somewhere in the individuals addiction cycle.

 Professional, objective counselling support is designed to disentangle the chaos and find workable solutions and common ground for everyone concerned.